 - Avoid all chemically-laden processed and fast foods- consider these to be nutritionally dead foods.

-- Eat organically grown foods whenever possible – they contain more nutrients without the toxic residues.
+- Eat organically grown foods whenever possible – they contain more nutrients because they are grown in enriched soils without the toxic residues.

-- Remove the toxic fats that clog our cells- these include trans fats as found in processed foods, baked goods, shortening and margarine-type products.
-Another to avoid is cooking with refined polyunsaturated fatty acids which are easily oxidized and can form toxic lipid peroxides which can cause cellular damage.
-These oils can become rancid very easily when exposed to light, oxygen and heat, so these highly polyunsaturated oils must be manufactured, transported, and stored very carefully (which they are not).
-They can also form carcinogens and mutagens when exposed to heat, yet we frequently use these same toxic oils in food manufacturing processes and for home cooking.
-These oils include corn, soy, canola, cottonseed, sunflower, grape seed, and safflower.
-Examples of better options for cooking would be oils that remain stable when exposed to light, heat, and oxygen.
-They include unrefined coconut oil, sustainably-harvested palm oil, organic butter, and then use extra virgin olive oil as a finishing oil or for cold uses.
-I also like to use hemp oil and flax seed oils for salad dressings as well.
-Adding extra fats allow the body to feel satiated and allows fat soluble vitamins to absorb better.
-Eating fat doesn’t make you fat, whereas eating simple carbohydrates and sugars will.
+- Remove the toxic fats that can clog our cells.
+These include the trans fats that are found in processed foods, baked goods, shortening and margarine-type products and the refined polyunsaturated oils which are easily oxidized and can form toxic lipid peroxides which can cause cellular damage.
+These oils can become rancid very easily when exposed to light, oxygen, and heat, so they must be manufactured, transported, and stored very carefully, but they are not.
+They form carcinogens and mutagens when exposed to heat, yet we frequently use these same toxic oils in food manufacturing processes, fast food frying, and for high heat cooking.
+These toxic oils include vegetable, corn, soy, canola, cottonseed, sunflower, grape seed, and safflower.

 - Read more about healthy fats and removing the toxic fats

-- Coffee enemas, milk thistle, turmeric, dandelion tea, and cilantro are all good for detoxing the liver.
+- Coffee enemas, milk thistle, turmeric, celery root, dandelion root, and cilantro are all good for detoxing the liver.
 Read more about various strategies to detoxify your liver.